 In the age of constant security vulnerabilities and subsequent security patches, and the rapid and frequent addition of features to software, DevOps—a workflow that emphasizes communication between software developers and IT pros managing production environments—is at the forefront when considering how to shape an IT department to fit an organization's internal needs and best serve its customers.

-- Who does this affect?
+- Who does DevOps affect?
 Because implementing DevOps requires a corporate culture change, it affects the entire company.
 The benefits have far outweighed the difficulty of a culture shift in companies that have adopted DevOps.

 SEE: Special report: Riding the DevOps revolution (free PDF) (TechRepublic)